stephanenicolas/task-output-cache-demos/samples/02-use-hazelcast-backend/README.md

 ### Changing the Hazelcast TCP port

-It is also possible to set the TCP port used explicitly via the `org.gradle.cache.tasks.hazelcast.port` property (the default is `5701`):
+It is also possible to set the TCP port used explicitly via the `org.gradle.caching.hazelcast.port` property (the default is `5701`):

 ```text
 $ hazelcast-server/build/install/hazelcast-server/bin/hazelcast-server run --port 5710